Chablis & Raw Oysters Pairing

 What makes Chablis and Raw Oysters such a great pairing is that the mineral sea-breeze character of Chablis complements the oysters’ briny character.
 The quiet confidence of Chablis offers up snappy lemon and green apple that are refreshing against the saltiness of the Oysters while electrifying the sweet and buttery notes of this delicious shellfish.

-You don’t need to limit Chablis to just Oysters as this crisp white wine is exceptional with all shellfish including Crab Legs, Shrimp, Scallops and Moules Frites.
+You don’t need to limit Chablis to just Oysters as this crisp white wine is exceptional with all shellfish including Crab Legs, Shrimp, Lobster, Scallops and Moules Frites.